DIVD-NL/web-csirt/credentials.md

 We will only process credentials if we can place them in a context.
 This means that, in addition to the username and password, we need more information to provide actionable advice with our notifications.

 More context is better in this case.
 Think about:
-* What are the credentials used for?
+* What service/url are the credentials initially for?
 * How and when where the leaked credentials obtained?

 This also means that, by definition, we will not process combo lists unless there is a way to provide context.